Rie0/MidtermProject_GreenThumb/README.md

 - Multiple volunteers can work on a single project, and each volunteer maintains contact information.
 The Volunteer class has a method to add a project to a volunteer.

 ![Class Diagram](UMLClassDiagram/GreenThumbClassDiagram.jpg)

-**The project includes uncomplete security feature. it can be accessed through the 'Server-Authentication' branch.**

 ## 3. Setup